-They gag at the thought that paying a genuine debt before a bankruptcy filing can expose the recipient to suit.
+Clients gag at the thought that paying a genuine debt before a bankruptcy filing can expose the innocent recipient to suit.

 I was reminded of a further preference wrinkle in a corporate insolvency situation this week when exploring bankruptcy possibilities for a long established business that had shut down.

 Management wanted to know if bankruptcy for the corporation offered any advantages over managing the wind up outside of court.

 As in most corporate business situations, the sole shareholder had guaranteed the bank line of credit.
 Further, the shareholder borrowed money against his house and contributed it to the corporation, with the business paying the lender the monthly debt service.

 All of this invoked the part of §547(b) that makes recoverable transfers “to or for the benefit of a creditor”.
 Each of those payments by the corporation benefited the shareholder by reducing the shareholder’s liability to the lender.

 Transfers that benefit insiders are exposed to recapture if they occur within 12 months of the bankruptcy filing.